dovry/dovry.github.io/about.md

 ## Why (create a blog)?

 - I was tired of keeping a google document with URLs to troubleshooting articles I'd used when learning or setting up new technology
-- I wanted documentation for my GitHub repositories
+- I wanted documentation for my projects
 - I enjoy contributing knowledge

 ## What (is this blog about)?